 Financing is not a constraint to housing development in Rolling Hills, but the high cost of housing makes it infeasible for most households to buy a home in the community.
-Home mortgage interest rates remain relatively low, with rates at around 3.0 percent for a 30-year mortgage in Fall 2021.
+Home mortgage interest rates were low at the time the Housing Element was drafted, with rates at around 3.0 percent for a 30-year mortgage in Fall 2021.
 Income and down payment requirements have become more stringent than they were following the mortgage crisis of a decade ago, and there are fewer flexible loan programs to bridge the gap between the amount of a required down payment and a potential homeowner's available funds.